§ whyisthisdown _

 4. What’s Missing: The governance capabilities the ecosystem entirely lacks.

 The core thesis: MCP tooling has outpaced MCP governance by approximately eighteen months.
 The bill comes due eventually.
-Someone will close that gap—might as well be us.

 1. The Trust Vacuum